TartCart/IPGmapper/README.md

 # IPGmapper
-.exe for providing geolocation data to a list of public IP addresses
+.exe for providing geolocation and other data from raw log IP files written in Python

 Create venv in your repository
 install packages below